• Skip to primary navigation

 Filed Under: Creative Teaching Ideas, Digital Learning, Distance Learning, ELA, Learning Centers Leave a Comment

-Teacher Must-Dos the First Day Back From Winter Break
+Teacher Tips for Fostering Strong Relationships the First Day Back From Winter Break

 Teachers, if you are anything like me, your winter break flew by and now your head is spinning with all you need to accomplish in the second half of the school year.
 It’s tempting to hit the ground running that first day back, but the transition back to the classroom after a break can be […]